Accused Of Terroristic Threats? You Need Legal Representation.

-A terroristic threat is classified as a felony.
-However, there are times when a statement can be misconstrued as a threat when it wasn’t a threat at all.
-Perhaps you were simply frustrated, annoyed, or angry.
+There are times when a statement can be misconstrued as a threat when it wasn’t one.
+Perhaps you were just frustrated, annoyed or angry.
 Maybe someone threatened you first and you threatened them back.
-Sometimes, a threat is simply open to interpretation and, if not interpreted correctly, the matter can become a legal one.
+Sometimes, a threat is open to interpretation and if not interpreted correctly, can result in criminal charges.

-Terroristic threats can be made in a number of ways.
+Terroristic threats are classified as felonies and can be made in a number of ways.
 One way is to threaten violence with the intent of terrorizing others.
-This is the most common type of the offense and conviction can result in up to five years in prison and $10,000 in fines.
-The following also constitute types of terroristic threats:
+This is the most common type of offense, and conviction can result in up to five years in prison and $10,000 in fines.
+The following situations also constitute types of terroristic threats:

 - The public is inconvenienced because of an alleged threat and/or the threat causes terror in the public or results in reckless disregard for them.